meltano/meltano/docs/src/handbook/operations/README.md

 ### Everyone is a Moderator

 If you see something that concerns you in Slack, Issues, Merge Requests, Video, Emails or any other forum, we encourage you to respectfully say something directly to the individual in a 1:1 format.
-If you are not comfortable reaching out to the individual directly, please reach out to your direct manager or People Business Partner to discuss.
+If you are not comfortable reaching out to the individual directly, please reach out to your direct manager or the Operations Analyst to discuss.

 ## Financial operations

 Financial operations includes spending company money, guidelines, and the reimbursement policy.
-This section will be regularly updated.

 ### Spending company money